-2005 HE Program 1K: Eliminate Separate Lot or Airspace Ownership Requirements in North Highway 101 Specific Plan permit ownership of airspace in the form of a dwelling unit with an undivided share in common elements.
+2005 HE Program 1K: Eliminate Separate Lot or Airspace Ownership Requirements in North Highway 101 Specific Plan

+The North Highway 101 Corridor Specific Plan requires that all new residential detached dwelling units in residential-only developments must be constructed on a legally subdivided lot or must be subdivided to permit ownership of airspace in the form of a dwelling unit with an undivided share in common elements.
 While this requirement is appropriate for single-family homeownership projects, it may pose as a disincentive to the provision of multi-family housing.